Swanwick railway station: Services

+On Sundays, the services between Southampton Central and Brighton via Worthing are reduced to hourly, and these services also run non-stop to Southampton Central.

 Facilities

-The station is by far the busiest between Fareham and Southampton and enjoys more facilities than most on the line.
-The ticket office is open between 5.45am and 7pm weekdays (shorter hours at the weekend).
+The station is by far the busiest between Fareham and Southampton and has more facilities than most on the line.
+The ticket office is open between 6am and 6:15pm weekdays (shorter hours at the weekend).
 Toilet facilities and a waiting room are within the ticket office area (not available when the ticket office is closed).

-The station is fully covered by CCTV, as is the large cycle shed and car park adjacent the station.
+The station is covered by CCTV, as is the cycle shed and car park next to the station.
 There are customer help points and covered areas on both platforms.
 Disabled customers cannot gain access to the Fareham-bound platform.

-Outside the station in the forecourt there is a taxi rank and a refreshment caravan providing food and drink throughout the day.
+Outside the station in the forecourt there is a taxi rank and a refreshment caravan.
 The Park Gate Tandoori restaurant is located in the former station master's house which forms part of the station building.